Manio1109/ctf-writeups/challenges/thm-include/README.md

 ## ⚠️ Disclaimer

-This repository is intended **strictly for educational and professional development purposes**.
+This repository is intended **strictly for educational purposes** and should only be used within legal, authorized environments such as TryHackMe.
-All testing was performed within a legal, isolated environment (TryHackMe).
-These techniques must **never** be used on systems without explicit authorization.
+Never perform these techniques on systems without explicit permission.

 ---